ndg23/realpay/readme.md

-Voici un exemple de fichier README.md pour ce projet de serveur de paiement :

 # RealPay

     This is a simple payment server application built in Go.
 It provides an API for managing the lifecycle of payment transactions, including initialization, confirmation, rejection, and status retrieval.

 ## Features